robbatr0n/robbarton.dev/content/projects/recipez.md

 Features Include:

 1. Ability to post and share recipes to the world
-2. View, comment and like users recipes
+2. View, comment and like users' recipes
-3. Follow posters to keep up to date with their content
+3. Follow users to keep up to date with their content
 4. Filter recipes to find exactly what you're looking for
 5. Create a personal profile